joparayno/spotify-insights-2023/README.md

   **Output**:

   ![Screenshot 2024-11-05 at 12 08 05 AM](https://github.com/user-attachments/assets/2d8a8967-b05e-4f86-9efc-a1220f1aef13)

+  > C# dominates all keys, making it the most frequently used key in streamed songs.
+Also, some keys have the same amount of use.

 - Do certain genres or artists consistently appear in more playlists or charts?
 Perform an analysis to compare the most frequently appearing artists in playlists or charts.
   ```python